 - a.
 EPB agrees to provide support for the Project by seeking funding for the Project.
 Specifically, EPB agrees to request the Mayor's Budget Review Committee ("MBRC") and, if approved by MBRC, the City Council to appropriate \$100,000.00 from the Environmental Protection Fund (the "Fund") to fund the Project, subject to the terms set forth herein and to the availability of lawfully appropriated funds. - b.
-To the extent that it is lawfully appropriated by City Council, EPB will disburse the funding set forth in Subsection 3.a. above (the "Funding") pursuant to the following payment schedule, as outlined in Exhibit B: - i.
-Following final approval of the appropriation, \$50,000.00 shall be disbursed by EPB from the FUND to GWJ upon review and acceptance of the consultant RFQ and development of the Community Engagement Plan. - The balance of the funding shall be disbursed upon review and acceptance of documentation that GWJ has secured at least \$94,000 in private and other donations to ensure that the ecological restoration plans are completed to 30%. - c.
+To the extent that it is lawfully appropriated by City Council, EPB will disburse the funding set forth in Subsection 3.a. above (the "Funding") pursuant to the following payment schedule, as outlined in Schedule B: - i.
+Following final approval of the appropriation, \$50,000.00 shall be disbursed by EPB from the fund to GWJ upon review and acceptance of the consultant RFQ and development of the Community Engagement Plan. - ii.
+The balance of the funding shall be disbursed upon review and acceptance of documentation that GWJ has: - a.
+Secured at least \$94,000 in private and other donations to ensure that the ecological restoration plans are completed to 30%. - b.
+Expended at least \$100,000 toward the project. - c.
 EPB further agrees to use its best efforts to promote the Project and share information about the Project with the public.